ORIGINS

 The Integrated Forum on Climate Change and Trade (IFCCT) is designed to provide a space for dialogue and solution-building at the intersection of trade and climate change.

-Co-chaired by Brazil and a developed country partner, and open to all Parties to the UNFCCC, the IFCCT will fill an existing gap by creating an interdisciplinary space for exploratory, non-prejudicial, and solution-oriented dialogue among government officials, underpinned by non-government expert advice.
+Co-chaired by Brazil and a developed country partner, with participation open to Parties to the UNFCC, the IFCCT aims to fill an existing gap by creating an interdisciplinary space for exploratory, non-prejudicial, and solution-oriented dialogue among government officials, underpinned by non-government expert advice.

-The IFCCT will aim to foster collaboration at different levels, deepen understanding of policy options, and build momentum around areas of convergence.
+The IFCCT aims to foster collaboration at different levels, deepen understanding of policy options, and build momentum around areas of convergence.

 The Forum's Approach